-If all new car buyers followed my 1/10th rule, they’d all be making ~$340,000 a year.
+If all new car buyers followed my 1/10th rule, they’d all be making ~$400,000 a year.
 But, I’ve still got a long ways to go to convince people not to throw too much of their money down the toilet, despite Financial Samurai being around since 2009.

 To spend more than 20% of your gross salary on a car when you could be making mega bucks investing is completely irrational.
 Nobody I know would choose owning a new car over being able to retire years earlier.

-Besides, those who don’t make $170,000 a year will simply buy a used car for less.
+Besides, those who don’t make $190,000 a year will simply buy a used car for less.
 That’s what I did for all but one of the previous cars I’ve owned.
 Everybody knows that a car is one of the worst financial independence inhibitors.

 Take a look at the chart below.
 In five years, a $30,000 car is worth about $12,000 using an average depreciation rate.
 Therefore, one can rationally assume the average buyer of a $12,000 car is making ~$60,000 a year, very near the median household income today.

 Average Auto Loan Size Is Absurd

-Unfortunately, it turns out that most new car buyers are probably not making anywhere close to $170,000 a year.
+Unfortunately, it turns out that most new car buyers are probably not making anywhere close to $190,000 a year.
 The reason why I know this is because the average auto loan is now $30,032!

 Holy hell.
-Who on Earth goes out and buys a $34,000 car and then borrows $30,032 of it?
+Who on Earth goes out and buys a $38,000 car and then borrows $30,032 of it?
 Are consumers really that financially irresponsible?
 Borrowing lots of money to buy a depreciating asset is the best way to financial destruction.
 At least when you borrow money to buy a house, the house has a chance of appreciating long term.

 The last salvation of hope for Americans is that maybe the $30,032 loan is paid back over a very short period of time, like 1-2 years.
 Nope.
 The average term for an auto loan is 68 months (5.7 years) – the longest average term ever!
 In case you’re wondering, the average auto loan payment per month is $503, for a total payment of $34,204 over the 5.7 years.

-The $30,032 borrowed today for a car would be worth ~$50,293 in 10 years based on a 5.3% annual growth rate if invested in the S&P 500 instead.
+The $30,032 borrowed today for a car would be worth ~$50,293 in 10 years.
+This is based on a 5.3% annual growth rate if invested in the S&P 500 instead.
 If we use a 7.2% growth rate for the S&P 500, the $30,032 invested would be worth $60,140 in 10 years.
 Opportunity cost is truly a car buyer’s worst enemy.

 Even if the borrower decided to invest his average auto loan monthly payment of $503 in the S&P 500 for 68 months, he would probably have over $40,000 invested given 68 X $503 = $34,204.